Thru-Hiking is a hiking expedition from beginning to end, on a long-distance trail– and all completed in a single trip!

 A merino wool beanie is the most versatile hat for thru-hikers, and a sunhat should also not be underestimated.

 Keeping warm in cold and damp weather is good for morale.
-Therefore, make sure to take comfortable, light, and warm gloves and retain their insulation when wet.
+Therefore, make sure to take comfortable, light, and warm gloves that retain their insulation when wet.

-Which hiking bottoms are best for you depend on personal preference and the climate you’ll be hiking in.
+Which hiking pants are best for you depend on personal preference and the climate you’ll be hiking in.
 Whatever you choose, take durability and breathability into account.

 Trail Running Shoes